keep-network/tbtc-v2/typescript/api-reference/classes/SuiTBTCToken.md

 ▸ **getChainIdentifier**(): [`ChainIdentifier`](../interfaces/ChainIdentifier.md)

-Gets the chain-specific identifier of this contract.
+Get chain identifier of the contract.

 #### Returns

 [`ChainIdentifier`](../interfaces/ChainIdentifier.md)

+Chain identifier of the contract.

 #### Implementation of